awsdocs/amazon-cloudfront-developer-guide/doc_source/field-level-encryption.md

 After you create one or more field\-level encryption profiles, create a configuration that specifies the content type of the request that includes the data to be encrypted, the profile to use for encryption, and other options that specify how you want CloudFront to handle encryption\.

 For example, when CloudFront can’t encrypt the data, you can specify whether CloudFront should block or forward a request to your origin in the following scenarios:
-+ **When a request's content type isn't in a configuration\.** If you haven't added a content type to a configuration, you can specify whether CloudFront should forward the request with that content type to the origin without encrypting data fields, or block the request and return an error\.
++ **When a request’s content type isn’t in a configuration\.** If you haven’t added a content type to a configuration, you can specify whether CloudFront should forward the request with that content type to the origin without encrypting data fields, or block the request and return an error\.
+**Note**

-  Note: If you add a content type to a configuration but haven't specified a profile to use with that type, requests with that content type will always be forwarded to the origin\.
+If you add a content type to a configuration but haven’t specified a profile to use with that type, requests with that content type will always be forwarded to the origin\.
 + **When the profile name provided in a query argument is unknown\.** When you specify the `fle-profile` query argument with a profile name that doesn’t exist for your distribution, you can specify whether CloudFront should send the request to the origin without encrypting data fields, or block the request and return an error\.

 In a configuration, you can also specify whether providing a profile as a query argument in a URL overrides a profile that you’ve mapped to the content type for that query\.
-By default, CloudFront uses the profile that you've mapped to a content type, if you specify one\.
-This lets you have a profile that's used by default but decide for certain requests that you want to enforce a different profile\.
+By default, CloudFront uses the profile that you’ve mapped to a content type, if you specify one\.
+This lets you have a profile that’s used by default but decide for certain requests that you want to enforce a different profile\.

-So, for example, you might specify \(in your configuration\) SampleProfile as the query argument profile to use\.
-Then you could use the URL `https://d1234.cloudfront.net?fle-profile=SampleProfile` instead of `https://d1234.cloudfront.net`, to have CloudFront use SampleProfile for this request, instead of the profile you'd set up for the content type of the request\.
+So, for example, you might specify \(in your configuration\) **SampleProfile** as the query argument profile to use\.
+Then you could use the URL `https://d1234.cloudfront.net?fle-profile=SampleProfile` instead of `https://d1234.cloudfront.net`, to have CloudFront use **SampleProfile** for this request, instead of the profile you’d set up for the content type of the request\.

 You can create up to 10 configurations for a single account, and then associate one of the configurations to the cache behavior of any distribution for the account\.<a name="field-level-encryption-setting-up-step4-procedure"></a>